jockbert/monkey_test/DOCUMENTATION.md

 ### Compose generators and shrinkers for more complex types

-Generators and shrinkers for more complex types can be constructed from more basic once, using `zip` and `map`.
+Generators and shrinkers for more complex types can be constructed from more basic once, using one of `zip`, `zip_3`, ..., `zip_6` together with `map`.
 When constructing generators this way, you automatically also get a shrinker for the complex type.

 ```rust
 use monkey_test::*;